V4Fire/Client/src/components/super/i-block/state/README.md

 But if we switch `syncRouterStoreOnInit` to true, the component will force its state to be synchronized with the router after initialization.

+### Fields

+#### ssrRendering

+If true, the component will render its content during SSR.
+The parameter is linked to the `ssrRenderingProp` prop.
+If the `ssrRenderingProp` is set to `false` and the component is in a hydration context, the parameter will be set to `true` after the component has been mounted.

 ### Getters

 #### hook